Gifts of Securities (Stocks/ Bonds/ Mutual Funds…)

 Parent Aid Account #: HW1-622309

 Thank you for your donation.
-Parent Aid Child Abuse Prevention Center is a mission-driven nonprofit organization dedicated to strengthening families and preventing child abuse.
+Parent Aid Child Abuse Prevention Center is a mission-driven nonprofit organization dedicated to preventing child abuse by strengthening families and our community.

 Parent Aid accepts transfers of stock through our account with Waddell & Reed.
 The gift must be made in the name of Parent Aid.
 Stock must be transferred via the DTC method.